Lyocell: one of the most ecological textiles

 • Absorbs moisture and dyes well, retains its colors afterwards

-• Soft and light as silk
+• Soft and light like silk

-• As resistant as polyester
+• As durable as polyester

 • Adapts to body temperature like wool.

-How is it environmentally friendly?
+How is it ecological?

 The cultivation of raw materials: